nandha-kumar-1998/AttainU/README.md

 ## Question mistake

-since jsonserever can able to accept format as "id" for delelting or updating the post since in question all the datas are given in 'ID' format , user can able to delete and update the post only user have been created
+since jsonserever can able to accept format as "id" for delelting or updating the post since in question all the datas are given in 'ID' format , user can able to delete and update the post only user have been created .Ive done by using id so we can able to do update and delete option where i created if not change database id property should be changed in the question